Fully Proprioceptive Slip-Velocity-Aware State Estimation for Mobile Robots via Invariant Kalman Filtering and Disturbance Observer: The Invariant Extended Kalman Filtering

 \subsection{Chi-square hypothesis testing for slip detection}

-To classify slip events, we use the Chi-Square hypothesis testing.
+To classify slip events, we use the Chi-square hypothesis testing.
+The application of the Chi-square test resembles its use in \cite{bloesch2013state}.
+However, unlike \cite{bloesch2013state}, where outlier observations are filtered out, we classify slip events.
 Note that we have modeled the dynamics of slip velocity $u$ as an autoregressive process in~\eqref{eq:dynamics_slip}.
 Therefore, $u$ is exponentially stable, and its covariance has a bounded steady state value for a bounded noise input.
-From the property of exponential stability, the mean value of $u$ converges to a steady state $\mathbb{E}[u]=:\bar{u} = 0$ and the covariance converges to a steady state value $\operatorname{Cov}\left(\bar{u}\right) =: \Sigma_{\bar{u}}$.
+From the property of exponential stability, the mean value of $u$ converges to a steady state $\mathbb{E}[u]=:\bar{u} = 0$, and the covariance converges to a steady state value $\operatorname{Cov}\left(\bar{u}\right) =: \Sigma_{\bar{u}}$.
 The steady state covariance of $u$ is unknown and does not necessarily equal the time-varying covariance estimated by the filter.
 As such, we test if $u$ matches an empirical steady-state distribution $\mathcal{N}(0,\Sigma_{\bar{u}})$ using a Chi-square test, where we manually tune $\Sigma_{\bar{u}}$ in this work to be a constant covariance matrix.
 We compute the Chi-square statistics with $n=3$ degrees of freedom as:

 If $r$ is larger than a threshold given a confidence level, we consider the robot state as slipping; otherwise, non-slipping.
+Note that the conventional slip ratio approach to representing slippage may not be entirely applicable in our scenario as we do not presume that slipping only takes place in the longitudinal axis.
+Our proposed Chi-square statistical method allows for the possibility of using data-driven techniques to learn the covariance $\Sigma_{\bar{u}}$ in the future.

-In the experiment in Sec. \ref{sec:results}, we set the steady state covariance as $\Sigma_{\bar{u}}=0.001\cdot I$.
-A threshold value of $4.642$ is used for a probability value $0.80$ and $3$ degrees of freedom from the Chi-square distribution table.
-If the observed value is larger than this threshold, we consider it an outlier, and a slip event occurs.
+In Section \ref{sec:results}, we used a grid search to determine the steady state covariance.
+We tested $I$, $0.1\cdot I$, $0.01\cdot I$, $0.001\cdot I$, $0.0001\cdot I$ and $0.00001\cdot I$ and $\Sigma_{\bar{u}}=0.001\cdot I$ turned out to have the best performance.
+For a probability value of $0.80$ with $3$ degrees of freedom, a threshold value of $4.642$ is computed from the Chi-square distribution table.
+Statistically, it suggests that we have 80\% confidence that any slip velocity samples that fall outside of this threshold are outliers, indicating a slip event has occurred.
+On the other hand, if the observed value is smaller than this threshold, it is considered an inlier and classified as a non-slip event.
+Developing a data-driven classifier for improved performance is an attractive future work; however, the proposed statistical test is computationally efficient and easy to implement.